The Bold and the Beautiful: International broadcast

+In Poland, the series is known as Moda na sukces.
+Its first airing was on TVP1 in 1994, with the broadcaster ending the broadcast on December 9, 2014 due to high costs from the distributor.
+Ratings in September 2014 averaged 359,000 viewers, a far cry from when the series scored millions of viewers in the 2000s, with the series being open for a new buyer either on television or on streaming.
+The series returned to TVN's Player.pl VOD service on April 1, 2015.

+In the United Arab Emirates, the series aired on Dubai 33 until its closure in 2004.
+Due to complaints from viewers, the series returned on Dubai One.

 Home media

 The earliest DVD releases of The Bold and the Beautiful came in 2008 and 2009, when "Fan Favourites Collection" and "Best of Weddings" were released in Europe and Australia.
 These DVD sets contained a random selection of 21 and 25 episodes, respectively, from 1987 up until that point in time.
 These sets sold well and from 2010 to 2011, Beyond Home Entertainment in Australia released another 3 sets containing a random selection of 25 episodes each.
 These sets, however, only contained episodes from 2003 onwards, frustrating some long-term fans, as a large proportion of the show was left out.
 One of these sets, entitled "Most Shocking Moments", was also released in the US on July 23, 2012, on the Amazon Video service, but only contained 15 episodes.

 The series was released from the very beginning in Germany (April 29, 2011), Sweden (November 23, 2011), the United States (November 6, 2012) and Australia (December 3, 2012).
 All DVD sets contain 25 episodes, with the exception of the US release only containing 16.
 The German releases have sold well, with distributor Fernsehjuwelen having released box 2 later in 2011 and boxes 3-7 throughout 2012.
 Boxes 8, 9 and 10 are set for release in late 2014 through 2015.